Establishing Marine Protected Areas

 Marine Protected Areas are established through consultation – have your say.

 Marine reserves currently provide the highest level of marine protection in New Zealand.
-There are 44 marine reserves in New Zealand’s territorial waters, which are managed by the Department of Conservation (DOC).
+There are 44 marine reserves in New Zealand’s territorial waters, which are managed by DOC.

 Marine reserves are special places and can be enjoyed by everyone, offering spectacular opportunities to see rare and abundant sea creatures and environments.
 Activities such as sailing, kayaking, snorkelling and diving are just some of the ways you can explore what is above and below the surface of our marine reserves.